tooruu/pyscribe/README.md

 # :musical_note: ***Pyscribe***
 A robust tool to transcribe audio (including music) files and URLs using **ElevenLabs Scribe** AI model.

-> [!WARNING]
-> Project is in active development.
-Standalone binaries are not yet available.\
-> Automated creation of GitHub releases and publishing to PyPI coming soon.

 ## :clipboard: Requirements
 - 64-bit operating system
 - Python 3.8+ if not using standalone binary